Zlín: Culture

 Zlín is located in the cultural region of Moravian Wallachia near the tripoint of the cultural regions of Moravian Wallachia, Moravian Slovakia and Hanakia.

 Given Zlín's history as one of the biggest centres of filmmaking in the Czech Republic, probably the biggest cultural event is the Zlín Film Festival with subtitle "International Film Festival for Children and Youth".

 Winter version of international music festival Masters of Rock takes place in Zlín.

 Zlín is home to the Bohuslav Martinů Philharmonic Orchestra; its chief conductor is Tomáš Brauner, while its principal guest conductor is Leoš Svárovský.

 Sport

 Zlín's ice hockey team PSG Berani Zlín plays in the 1st Czech League (2nd tier) and has won national titles in 2004 and in 2014.
-The association football team FC Zlín plays in the Czech National Football League (2nd tier), but played in the top tier in 2015–2024.
+The association football team FC Zlín plays in the Czech First League, after being promoted from the Czech National Football League (2nd tier) in 2025.
 The city also has teams in other sports including volleyball, basketball, Czech handball, softball and rugby.